Many graduate students feel like their research is killing them, but for Young Hoon Oh, that was actually true.

 "My oxygen regulator was kind of broken almost at the top, so there was no oxygen," Oh said.
 "I was almost crawling down to the final camp."

-Oh, a Ph.D. candidate at the University of California, Riverside, will lead a second expedition in May to the summit of the 29,035-foot (8,850-meter) peak, the .
+Oh, a Ph.D. candidate at the University of California, Riverside, will lead a second expedition in May to the summit of the 29,035-foot (8,850-meter) peak, the highest mountain in the world.
 The trek is fieldwork for his anthropology dissertation, which focuses on mountaineering in the Himalayas.
 Oh, a mountaineer with 15 years of climbing experience, is studying how the Sherpa society of mountain guides has changed after nearly a century of aiding hundreds of international climbers.

 "I'm very interested in understanding their experience," Oh told OurAmazingPlanet.
 "Many anthropologists have written about Sherpas, but their explaining of their mountaineering activities were very limited."

 By climbing to the summit of Everest and living among the Sherpa community for 15 months, Oh hopes to put himself in Sherpa shoes so that he can better understand the famous guides' relationship with the mountain and to document the impact of mountaineering on their culture.

 "Their understanding of mountains has changed a lot," Oh said.
 "The reason for the change is due to foreign mountaineers."

 For example, Sherpas have traditionally seen mountains as spiritual places, but some Sherpas have come to see dollar signs when looking at Mount Everest.